Name: Louis Braille

 Age when Louis Braille achieved this remarkable feat: 15

-Louis Braille was just 15 when he developed his system of reading and writing for the blind.
+Louis Braille has earned his place in History Heroes Children in History because he was just 15 when he developed his system of reading and writing for the blind.
 It revolutionised education and written communication for blind people throughout the world.
-Not surprisingly, therefore, he is one of the 40 CHILDREN heroes in our History Heroes: CHILDREN game.
-All History Heroes: CHILDREN heroes are known in history for their remarkable achievements under the age of 18.

 Over the next three years, Louis Braille developed his system of reading and writing for the blind, using 6 dots.
 He also added symbols for both mathematics and music.
 As with so many new and better concepts, Louis Braille’s system of reading and writing took a long time to be recognised and used widely.
 Louis Braille died in 1852 aged 43.
 The Royal Institute for Blind Youth in Paris finally adopted Louis Braille’s system in 1854 at the insistence of the institute’s pupils.